getsieutoc/themes/README.md

 # @sieutoc/themes

-A theme collection for Sieutoc site generator
+A theme collection for Sieutoc site generator.

 ## Developing